 14: EMI Studios, February 20, 1965, take 2

 16: EMI Studios, March 5, 1963, edit of takes 4 and 5

 1. December 1983 / January 1984 (photos below the title).
-This record was released in a peculiar package: a file-folder jacket with a sticker on top saying "THE BEATLES / Pop, Rock, Vocal Group", with the printed title looking like a rubber-stamp, a true Beatles color photo and a 16 mm film strip, both attached by a paper clip; the back cover had a studio master sheet, with track listing and rubber-stamped "GN-70075-1" and "FILE COPY"; the disc had cream colored labels with title and track listing.
+This record was released in a peculiar package: a file-folder jacket with a sticker on the top saying "THE BEATLES / Pop, Rock, Vocal Group", with the printed title looking like a rubber-stamp, a true Beatles color photo and a 16 mm film strip, both attached by a paper clip; the back cover had a studio master sheet, with the track listing and the rubber-stamps "GN-70075-1" and "FILE COPY"; the disc had cream colored labels with the title and the track listing.
 Versions in various vinyl color, as well as black wax, exist, and several different photos were used.
-The file-folder jackets were usually yellow with red stamped title, but light blue with purple title exist as well, or yellow with green title.
-The stampers were cut on December 16, 1983; a first test run of 50 copies were pressed on December 27, 1983, 1500 copies were pressed in January 1984 and 1340 more in February 1984 (900 on February 14 and 440 on February 20), as indicated on the sleeve of the stampers (names of technicians defocused).
+The file-folder jackets were usually yellow with red stamped title, but light blue jackets with purple title exist as well, or yellow with green title.
+The stampers were cut on December 16, 1983; a first test run of 50 copies was pressed on December 27, 1983, 1500 copies were pressed in January 1984 and 1340 more in February 1984 (900 on February 14 and 440 on February 20), as indicated on the sleeve of the stampers (names of technicians defocused).

 300 Copies pressed on August 13, 1986 were included in the two boxes FROM THE VAULTS.
 Other copies were part of the 15 LP box THE TMOQ COLLECTION; in some of the copies of this last release the sleeve was rubber-stamped FILE UNDER THE BEATLES VOL. 1.
 These boxes will have their own entry.